cceh/m-salt-api/doc/src/index.rst

    :resjsonobj string name: A longer name of the dictionary.
                             Max.
 80 unicode characters.
    :resjsonobj url main_page_url: The URL of the main page of the dictionary.
-   :resjsonobj string css: Any CSS needed to display the HTML version of your
+   :resjsonobj string css: Optional.
+Any CSS needed to display the HTML version
-                           articles.
+                           of your articles.
+Use either `css` or `css_url` or none.
 See :ref:`embedded HTML <embed>`.
    :resjsonobj url css_url: Optional.
-Alternatively an URL to your CSS sheet.
+An URL to your CSS sheet.
+Use either
+                            `css` or `css_url` or none.
+See :ref:`embedded HTML
+                            <embed>`.
    :resjsonobj array supported_t13ns_query: The :ref:`transliterations <t13n>`
                                  supported by the server for queries, in order of preference.

    When sending the query to the server, the client MAY transliterate the user's chosen t13n to one accepted by the server.
+The client MUST display an error message if unable to do so.
 The client SHOULD use the user's chosen t13n scheme if the server accepts it.
-The client MUST display an error message if unable to transliterate to an :ref:`accepted scheme <t13n>`.

 .. http:get:: /headwords/